 If you suspect a fiduciary of mismanaging a loved one’s trust or estate or in any way violating his/her fiduciary responsibility, then it’s important to contact Robinson & Henry to schedule a consultation with one of our probate attorneys.
 Our attorneys can help find a solution, whether through negotiation or, if necessary, litigation.

 Colorado probate litigation attorneys

 Probate litigation matters are usually fraught with intense emotions, often pitting family members against each other during times of grief.
 When so much is at stake, it’s critical to find an experienced probate attorney you can trust to act in your best interest while handling your case with sensitivity and compassion, like those at Robinson & Henry.
-Contact us today to schedule a consultation with a probate attorney in our Castle Rock, Colorado Springs or Denver, Colorado, offices.
+Contact us at 303-688-0944 to schedule a consultation with a probate attorney in our Castle Rock, Colorado Springs or Denver, Colorado offices.